 - Keep it simple.
 While there’s nothing wrong with dressing “extra,” a boat is not the best place for an over-the-top look.
 This is because of the various elements you may encounter, like stronger winds and splashes (you are on the water, after all!).
 You don’t want to be fussing with your outfit or feeling uncomfortable when you’re trying to enjoy the ride.

 - Consider your footwear.
-Unless you’re going to a dressy boat party, I recommend sticking with flat sandals – preferably, non-slip, waterproof ones.
+Unless you’re going to a dressy boat party, I recommend sticking with flat sandals – preferably non-slip, waterproof ones.
 You’ll want to feel steady aboard the boat, even if the waters get choppy.
-Plus, if you’re going to be taking a dip in the water, you won’t want to ruin any leather or suede sandals by getting them wet.
+Plus, if you’re going to be taking a dip in the water.
+You won’t want to ruin any leather or suede sandals by getting them wet.
 There are many fantastic flat rubber and jelly sandals you’ll find throughout this post that are ideal for a boat day.
-Also, note that certain boats like yachts may require you to remove your shoes altogether.
+Also, certain boats like yachts may require removing your shoes altogether.

-- If you’ll be boating in the evening, be sure to bring a lightweight jacket, sweatshirt, or wrap because it can get quite chilly out on the water.
-It also tends to feel windier (compared to land), which is why having something to bundle up in is crucial.
+- If you’ll be boating in the evening, bring a lightweight jacket, sweatshirt, or wrap because it can get quite chilly out on the water.
+It also tends to feel windier (compared to land), so having something to bundle up in is crucial.

-- If you’ll be boating during the daytime, be sure to bring a hat and sunglasses.
-You won’t be able to enjoy your boat ride if you have to squint in the sunlight, and a hat will also help protect your face from harmful UV rays.
+- If you are boating during the daytime, bring a hat and sunglasses.
+You won’t be able to enjoy your boat ride if you have to squint in the sunlight.
+A hat will help protect your face from harmful UV rays.
 (Just avoid wide brim hats or anything that fits loosely, as the wind can catch these and blow them away.)

 Outfit Ideas for What to Wear on a Boat

 Now that we’ve covered the basics, let’s get to the outfits.